afondiel/Prompt-Engineering-for-Vision-Models-DeepLearningAI/L3_object_detection_notes.md

 on the image.

 on the image We can then use the show boxes and labels on image function to view the bounding boxes on top of the image of the two dogs

 As you can see here, and generate two bounding boxes highlighting each dog on the image the OWL-ViT model has been able to take a text input dog

 It was even able to overlap the bounding boxes of the two dogs, You have now successfully identified the two dogs on the image based on a simple text prompt

-You can now move on to the next step of the pipeline,

-which is to use these bounding boxes to create segmentation masks for each dog
+You can now move on to the next step of the pipeline, which is to use these bounding boxes to create segmentation masks for each dog

-The approach we will be taking is very similar to the previous lesson However, instead of using the fast SAM model, you will be using the mobile SAM model
+The approach we will be taking is very similar to the previous lesson

+However, instead of using the fast SAM model, you will be using the mobile SAM model

 As you will have seen in the previous lesson, the SAM model or segment anything model can be used to generate masks based on bounding boxes

-The SAM model is quite large and requires a lot of computational resourcef in order to generate these masks this lesson, we will be using the MobilesAM model,

-Which has been optimized to run on devices that might not have access to GPUs.
+The SAM model is quite large and requires a lot of computational resourcef in order to generate these masks this lesson, we will be using the [MobilesAM model](https://arxiv.org/abs/2306.14289), Which has been optimized to run on devices that might not have access to GPUs.

+### Model Distillation vs Compression (Quantization)

-In order to perform more efficiently the MobileSAM model uses a process known as model distilation
+In order to perform more efficiently the MobileSAM model uses a process known as model `distillation`

-Model distillation, allows you to take a very large model and transfer its knowledge to a smaller model and this allows you to run the model a lot more efficiently
+> **Model distillation**, allows you to take a very large model and transfer its knowledge to a smaller model and this allows you to run the model a lot more efficiently

-Model distillation is a different technique compared to model compression techniques or quantization, in the sense that it doesn't actually change the model format, but trains an entirely new and much smaller model change the model format, but trains an entirely new and much smaller model
+> Model Distillation is a different technique compared to model `compression` techniques or `quantization`, in the sense that **it doesn't actually change the model format**, but trains an entirely new and much smaller model

-In this lesson, you will see that the MobilesAM model performs juist as as well as the larger SAM model
+In this lesson, you will see that the MobilesAM model performs just as as well as the larger SAM model

-You can now load the MobilesAM model using the Uitra Analytics library You will now use the SAM model we have just loaded and the bounding box is generated from the OWL-ViT model to generate our first set of segmentation masks for each dog
+You can now load the MobilesAM model using the Ultra Analytics library

+You will now use the SAM model we have just loaded and the bounding box is generated from the OWL-ViT model to generate our first set of segmentation masks for each dog

 Similarly to the previous lesson, we wil be defining labels to specify where the bounding box belongs to the object we would like to segment or the background

 In our case, all of the bounding boxes belong to the object we would like to segment, and before the labels will be specified as one instead of zeros.

-Given we are implementing a pipeline where the output of the first model

-is used as an input to the following model, we

-wil you be using the numpy repeat function to simply generate

-an array filled with ones where the length of the array

-is equal to the number of bounding boxes generated by the first model.
+Given we are implementing a pipeline where the output of the first model is used as an input to the following model, we wil you be using the numpy repeat function to simply generate an array filled with ones where the length of the array is equal to the number of bounding boxes generated by the first model.

-We can then use the

-raw image, the bounding boxes, and the labels

-to generate segmentation masks using the MobileSAM model
+We can then use the raw image, the bounding boxes, and the labels to generate segmentation masks using the MobileSAM model

-As you can see, we have been able to create segmentation

-masks in under a second using the highly optimized Mobilesam model.
+As you can see, we have been able to create segmentation masks in under a second using the highly optimized Mobilesam model.

-The model predict function returns

-a result object that contains not just the masks but also the original image and additional metadata
+The model predict function returns a result object that contains not just the masks but also the original image and additional metadata

 We can then extract the masks from this object using the following code.

-The masks are simply a series of false and true booleans, which indicate

-whether a particular pixel belongs to the backoround of the image, or belongs to the mask that we have generated.
+The masks are simply a series of false and true booleans, which indicate whether a particular pixel belongs to the backoround of the image, or belongs to the mask that we have generated.

 In order to visualize the masks you have just created, we can use the show masks on image uti funotion that we have created for you.

 As you can see, the MobileSAM model has been able to create two